tkoeda/Django-React-Marketplace/README.md

 2. **Responsive Design**
    - SCSS used for flexible and maintainable styling
    - Mobile-first approach ensuring usability across devices

-3. **State Management**
-   - (Assuming you're using a state management solution like Redux or Context API)

 ## Getting Started

 1. Clone the repository